Bethesda Friends Meeting

 1. Indoors in the Meetinghouse at the Sidwell Friends Lower School

 2. Online via Zoom.
-Please click here for the schedule and to ask for the Zoom link.
+Please click here for the weekly schedule and to ask for the Zoom link.

 Welcome to Bethesda Friends Meeting